bjt-user/Linux/xorg.md

 #### log file

-`/var/log/Xorg.0.log` is the log file for the last xorg startup.
+On Arch Linux `/var/log/Xorg.0.log` is the log file for the last xorg startup.

 You can for example search for `pci` to look for when your graphics driver is loaded.

+On Fedora the log file is not there.

 ***